OpenMDAO/POEMs/POEM_108.md

 Note that the class above inherits from SystemOptions.
 Pydantic data models can inherit fields from base classes and override them if needed.
 However, they cannot delete base class fields, so we can't `undeclare` options like we could with OptionsDictionary.

+Pydantic data models don't have a dict-like interface like OptionsDictionary does, but it was easy enough to declare an OptionsBaseModel data model with __getitem__, __setitem__, etc., defined.

 ### OpenMDAO class vs. data model